huridocs/uwazi/README.md

 (e.g. [Podman Compose](https://github.com/containers/podman-compose/) via `pip3 install podman-compose`
 or [Docker Compose](https://docs.docker.com/compose/install/), you can simply use:

+Podman:

-    podman-compose build
+    $ podman-compose build
-    podman-compose up
+    $ podman-compose up
-    podman exec -it uwazi_uwazi_1 bash
+    $ podman exec -it uwazi_uwazi_1 bash

+Docker (you may need to sudo this, depending on your installation):

+    $ docker-compose build
+    $ docker-compose up
+    $ docker exec -it uwazi_uwazi_1 bash

 and now inside the container you can do, as above:

+    $ yarn install
-    yarn blank-state
+    $ yarn blank-state

+To setup the system, and then

-    yarn hot
+    $ yarn hot

+To bring the UWAZI application up.

+Then you will need to map uwazi.localdomain to the uwazi_uwazi_1 container's IP (most likely in the /etc/hosts file).

-and then will be able to to access Uwazi on http://localhost:3000 on your host.
+After that you will be able to to access Uwazi on http://uwazi.localdomain:3000 on your host.

 The source files from your host are mounted into the container.
 This is known to be somewhat of a PITA, and there are several ways of dealing with related UID mapping problems, but they can differ